vyperlang/vyper/docs/compiling-a-contract.rst

 * ``compiler_version`` is a text representation of the compiler version used to generate this archive
 * ``integrity`` is the :ref:`integrity hash <integrity-hash>` of the input contract
 * ``searchpaths`` is a newline separated list of the search paths used on this compilation run
 * ``settings.json`` is a json representation of the settings used on this compilation run.
-It is isomorphic with ``cli_settings.txt``, but both are provided as they are convenient for different workflows (typically, manually vs automated).
+It is 1:1 with ``cli_settings.txt``, but both are provided as they are convenient for different workflows (typically, manually vs automated).

 A vyper archive file can be produced by requesting the ``-f archive`` output format.
 The compiler can also produce the archive in base64 encoded form using the ``--base64`` flag.
 The vyper compiler can accept both ``.vyz`` and base64-encoded vyper archives directly as input.